 The exterior of this car looks simply amazing.
 It’s very well balanced, still modern and it has some of those traditional BMW details too.
-In my opinion the Monte Carlo Blue metallic paint is the perfect color for this car.
-It somehow belongs to this BMW and maybe it’s because they used a blue M5 F10 in most of the promotional materials/catalogues.
-Well, this the subconscious mind-stuff works, or it should, right?
+In my opinion the Monte Carlo Blue metallic paint is the perfect color for this car, it somehow belongs to this BMW and maybe it’s because they used a blue M5 F10 in most of the promotional materials/catalogues.
+Well, I guess this subconscious mind-stuff works, or it should, right?

 You won’t be disappointed by the interior either.
 This particular car was mostly used on longer highway journeys in the Eastern part of Europe-so 140 000 km on not always high quality roads.
 And despite of this I couldn’t hear any rattling, squeaking or other noise from the interior.
 The build quality of the interior is great and the body of the car felt extremely rigid as well.